maxhoffmann/old-maximilianhoffmann.com/article/ios6-and-web-applications/_ios6-and-web-applications.md

+# iOS6 and Web Applications

+## 21st of January, 2013

 During the first half of 2012 I worked on a project to enhance my JavaScript knowledge and to build something for myself.
 This project is called [flibbble](http://flibbble.com).
 My goal was to build a web application which feels like a native one on the latest iPhone.